shreyarora12/website-8/README.md

 By using surplus CPU power, huge energy and cost savings could be made over traditional cryptocurrency networks.

-As part of this we also offer the ability for users without website to mine JSECoin.
+As a part of this, we also offer the users to mine JSECoin without a website.
 They can do this by accessing the JSECoin platform and act as miners through either a Web Browser, Desktop or Mobile App.

 # JSE Website